Christian views on lying: Patristic views

 Augustine devoted much attention to lying, which he contended was always wrong.
 He discussed the topic in four works (De magistro, De doctrina christiana, De trinitate, and Enchiridion) and wrote two treatises, De mendacio and Contra mendacium, specifically on the subject of lies.
 According to Augustine, only four types of falsehood were not lies, because there was no desire to deceive: explanation of someone else's viewpoint, repetition of memorized words, a slip of the tongue, or misspeaking.
 Augustine distinguished different situations of lying by blameworthiness, but argued that every lie was a sin.
 The consensus among scholars is that Augustine did not accept any lies as necessary or justified, even to save an innocent life.

 However, there was an equally strong patristic tradition that defended lying for a worthwhile cause and considered it necessary or even righteous in some cases.
 Exponents of this view include Pseudo-Maximus, Clement of Alexandria, Origen, Hilary of Poitiers, John Cassian, John Chrysostom, Dorotheus of Gaza, Palladius of Antioch, John Climacus, and Paulinus of Nola.
 This second patristic tradition was summarized by Ambrose of Milan, whose argument, based on scripture, held that Judith's action was meritorious because "she undertook for religion, not love... she served religion... and the fatherland".

 Later views

 Notable Christian theologians who argued that lying was never permissible for Christians include Thomas Aquinas and John Calvin.
 Both Augustine and Aquinas held that it was always possible to take a correct and blameless action in any circumstance.
 Some Waldensians weren't strongly opposed to lying if necessary for survival.
 Defenders of lying in some cases, such as Cassian and H. Tristram Engelhardt, tended to hold the opposite view: that sometimes true moral dilemmas arise.

+Martin Luther argued that it is permissible to go as far as swearing an Oath in a lie in his commentary on Matthew. where taking an oath of any sort, even if followed through is deemed impermissible, possibly using Paul's oath (1 Cor.
+9:20), or unhonored oaths from the Crusades for his reasoning.

+So that some have stretched their conscience so tightly, that one doubts whether one ought to take a solemn oath not to avenge himself when he is set free from prison, or whether we are by an oath to make peace and a treaty with the Turks...
+As, if it should come to pass, that we would make a treaty and concord with our enemies or the Turks.